tinkercademy-bootcamp/chat-project-AK-AKIII/exercise-2/README.md

   - GCC(G++)
   - CLANG(LLVM)
   - Microsoft Visual C++ Compiler
-  - Intel ICC Compiler
-- Where is the equivalent spec for C++26?
+  - Intel ICC Compiler- Where is the equivalent spec for C++26?  - Unsure yet
 - Where do you find the spec for the HTTP protocol?
   - IETF RFC Repository
 - What about HTTPS?
 Is there a spec for that protocol?